AmperSam-git/baserom-template/README.md

 ### Backup & Restore Scripts

-Once you are all set up and have been working on your ROM is it convenient to be able to back up various aspects of your game, I've written a few scripts for exporting levels, map16 and global palettes from your ROM:
+Once you are all set up and have been working on your ROM is it convenient to be able to back up various aspects of your game, so I've written a few scripts for exporting your levels, all of Map16 and your global palettes from your ROM:

     @export_levels.bat
     - exports all modified levels from your ROM using Lunar Magic to a timestamped